Getting started

 Step 1: Connect your AWS RDS account

-1. Log in to the CAST AI console.
+1. Log in to the Cast AI console.

 2. Navigate to the Database optimization section.